 The right image and the right size

-Citizen Space provides a number of places where you can add images to make your consultation that much more appealing and engaging to respondents.
+Citizen Space provides a number of places where you can add images to make your activity that much more appealing and engaging to respondents.
 Here's a list of all the places you can put images and what to consider when you are selecting what to put in:

 - Site-wide logo and site-wide wallpaper

-- Consultation theme - full width banner
+- Activity theme - full width banner

-- Images within a consultation page
+- Images within an online survey page

 - Images within a question